ksgangadharan/ksgangadharan/README.md

 ## Hi there 👋

+Note: My primary professional work is conducted on private repositories due to client confidentiality and NDAs.
+While this activity is not publicly visible, I am an active developer.
+Please see my pinned open-source projects below for examples of my technical skills.

 <!--
 **ksgangadharan/ksgangadharan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.